oracle-livelabs/oci/oci-apm-springboot/07-view-traces/view-traces.md

    ![Oracle Cloud console, Cloud Shell](images/6-1-1-cloudshell.png " ")

-   > ***NOTE:*** The IP may be different from the last time when you accessed the WinCellar app, because the pods are regenerated.
+   > **Note:** The IP may be different from the last time when you accessed the WinCellar app, because the pods are regenerated.

 3. On your laptop, start a browser and access the application with the URL pattern: